FAQs

 Q: What if my extract triggers a ‘Zero Date Prohibited’ error?

-A: When this error occurs, it is commonly fixed by updating the MySQL source with this extra parameter: enabledTLSProtocols=TLSv1.2&zeroDateTimeBehavior=convertToNull
+A: When this error occurs, it is commonly fixed by updating the MySQL source with the extra parameters: enabledTLSProtocols=TLSv1.2&zeroDateTimeBehavior=convertToNull

 Include this in the ‘Extra Parameters’ field near the bottom of the source setup.